 5.1.1.1 Description

 Malformed messages (i.e., SBI message violations) may be received by a NF over an SBI from another NF (e.g., due to malicious intentions or due to mere error).
 The malformed message(s) sent with malicious intentions have the potential to cause failure/malfunction of NF(s).
 In various other cases there are requirements to handle such malformed message(s) (such as in TS 33.501 [4], Clause 5.9.3.2, states, ‘The SEPP shall discard malformed N32 signaling messages’, and Clause 5.9.3.4, states, ‘The IPUPS shall discard malformed GTP-U messages’).
-In the case of SBA, simply dropping a malformed message cannot help to identify the threat surface and its context i.e., which NF sends the malformed message and why does it send such a malformed message, which services it is targeting, etc. Identifying the potential threat rather than dropping the malformed message(s) can prevent further attacks on the rest of the network (e.g., another NF).3GPP specified service-based interface message inputs and outputs described in TS 29.500 [10] can be considered as normal messages.
+In the case of SBA, simply dropping a malformed message cannot help to identify the threat surface and its context i.e., which NF sends the malformed message and why does it send such a malformed message, which services it is targeting, etc. Identifying the potential threat rather than dropping the malformed message(s) can prevent further attacks on the rest of the network (e.g., another NF).3GPP specified service-based interface message inputs and outputs described in TS 23.502 clause 5.2 [11] and TS 29.500 [10] can be considered as normal messages.
 If a Service based interface message violates the specified input or output (i.e., SBI message violation), that message can be considered as malformed message and the related event data can be collected, logged, and exposed (based on operator policy) to the Operator’s security function residing external to the 3GPP network to enable security evaluation and monitoring.

-Editor's Note: The additional definition of malformed messages if any needed is FFS
+Additionally, clause 6.2 of TS 29.501 [12] provides guidelines on which service-based messages can be considered malformed.

 5.1.1.2 Relevant data

-The data relevant to be exposed includes event data on the received malformed message, and the NF identification information (e.g., NF ID) of the sender of the malformed message.
+The data relevant to be exposed includes event data on the received malformed message (using a related event name or identifier), and the NF identification information (i.e., NF ID) of the sender of the malformed message.

-Editor’s Note: For this usecase, exactly which data are exposed is FFS.
+NOTE: Management aspects of relevant security data about malformed messages need to be coordinated with SA5.

 5.1.1.3 Evaluation of the identified data

-Editor's Note: This clause describes the necessary actions on such data (exposure, notification, logging, etc.) and an analysis of the security implications if any.
+Based on Operator’s policy, malformed message related event data (e.g., the NF identification information and the malformed message event information) can be logged for security evaluation and monitoring purposes.
+If such logs are available, it is notified to the Operator’s Security Function to enable necessary security evaluation and monitoring to aid in timely threat detection.

+NOTE 1: For this malformed message scenario, the relevant data and if the malformed message itself or any other additional information related to this event need to be sent to the Operator’s Security Function will be discussed as part of solutions and the decisions will be made in the conclusion clause 7 below (later in the study).

+NOTE 2: Further if the event related data should only be logged or also need to be notified to Operator’s security functions will be discussed as part of the solution details.

+Editor’s Note: Additional evaluation if any is FFS.

 5.1.2 Use case #2: Massive number of SBI Messages